Geots/bus-monitor/frontend/mobile/README.md

-# Real-Time Bus Info for the Driver and Parent.
+# Real-Time Bus Info for the Driver and Parent

 Built using: React Native.